 Being single in your twenties isn't an easy gig though.
 If everyone around you is following "the path", then there's the potential feelings of FOMO that will arise as you don't follow the same trajectory.
 And even if your friends aren't fussed about family and relationships either, you can bet that the older generations have your pathway pre-determined for you, and so the conversations they have with you and comments they make will imply you should be out securing your Mr Right.

-It takes some courage to deal with the comments, especially when you've heard them multiple times and the person you're talking to doesn't seem to approve of your decision or believe that's what you truly want.
+It takes courage to deal with the comments, especially when you've heard them multiple times and the person you're talking to doesn't seem to approve of your decision or believe that's what you truly want.
 But more and more people out there are learning to celebrate their single life.
-It's exactly what we do over in The Single Girls Club on a regular basis and having a group you can come to for support like this is what helps you get through the times when the expectations feel like they're on top of you.
+It's exactly what I work with clients on as a Life and Love coach, helping singles to gain their confidence of being on their own, and to get back into dating once they're truly ready too.

 Staying Single In Your 20s is True Freedom

 If you've missed the boat on this because you're in your late 20s, or even in your 30s or 40s, it isn't too late to start.
 It's important to note that this sense of freedom and finding yourself is a key period of your life and if you've missed it, it's time to do it.
-Commit to some time away from being in a relationship and in fact dating.
-Live a more care-free life, try new things, go to new place, and make your friendships the strongest relationships in your life.
+Commit to some time away from being in a relationship and, in fact, dating at all.
+Live a more care-free life, try new things, go to new places, and make your friendships the strongest relationships in your life.
 And once you've got your single life sorted... then you can see what man deserves to fit into your life.